CodeIntelligenceTesting/jazzer.js/README.md

 own projects.
 If you are just getting started, this might be helpful.

 You can watch the recording [here](https://youtu.be/KyIhxEiNnfc).

+## Supported Architectures

+Jazzer.js supports Node.js LTS versions on the following platforms, other versions are best effort only:

+- Linux x86_64
+- macOS x86_64 and arm64
+- Windows x86_64

 ## Credit